-Customer journey mapping prevents good data from going to waste while improving what that data reveals.
-It creates a framework that enables organizations to provide a better customer experience.
-It does this by documenting the customer experience from start to finish and shows you where potential improvement can be made.
+Customer journey mapping creates a framework that enables organizations to provide a better customer experience.
+To do this, you must document the customer experience from start to finish and identify potential improvements.

-For example, if you own a coffee shop you’d want to know what brought the customer in (i.e. Stage 1).
+For example, if you own a coffee shop, you’d want to know what brought the customer in (i.e., Stage 1).
 Did they see an ad on Facebook?
 Did a friend tell them about your shop?
 Next, you’d want to know who helped them, who they had contact with, and how that exchange went.
 Was it pleasant?
-Finally, you’ll want to know what they thought of your product (the coffee) and whether or not they’d come back.
+Then, you’ll want to know what motivated them to make a purchase.
+Was it the informative content on your website or in your email campaigns?
+Also, you’ll want to know what they thought of your product (the coffee) and whether or not they’d come back.

 Tips for Creating Customer Journey Maps

 Customer journey mapping should focus on building valuable insights and putting them in quantifiable maps.
 Identify your key touchpoints and factors that affect buyer journeys for your whole business or specific products.

 Some questions to consider when mapping out the buyer journey include: